Madibeng Local Municipality is a category B municipality with a Mayoral Executive system as contemplated in sections 7 and 9 of the Structures Act.

 • Demonstrate democratic accountability.

 Leadership skills are of limited use without concomitant powers.
 It is for that reason that the Municipal Council has delegated appropriate powers to the Executive Mayor.
 The Structures Act and MFMA also confer important powers on the Executive Mayor.

 The Executive Mayor‘s must also promote and protect the constitutional status, institutions, powers and functions of the municipality; as well as the principles of co-operative governance and intergovernmental relations.

-The Executive Mayor is the chief adviser of the Municipal Council.
+The Executive Mayor is the chief advisor of the Municipal Council.

 The Executive Mayor must provide leadership and guidance to council including: